mattsantand/pynumericalphasematching/doc/source/how-to.rst

 Wavelength dependent: 1D
 ------------------------
-The following block of code creates a 2cm-long, ideal waveguide and calculates its phasematching spectrum for the sum-frequency generation process 1550nm(TE) + 890nm(TM) -> 565.4nm(TE), with polarisation defined in parentheses.
+The following code creates a 2cm-long, ideal waveguide and calculates its phasematching spectrum for the sum-frequency generation process 1550nm(TE) + 890nm(TM) -> 565.4nm(TE), with polarisation defined in parentheses.
 The spectrum is calculated with the field at 890 fixed and the one at 1550nm scanned within 10nm.
 The function :func:`pynumpm.utils.calculate_poling_period` is used to compute the correct poling period for the central